 Children's Flu Immunisations 2014

 Pre-school children will be offered flu immunisation through their GP Practice (children must be aged 2 or over on 1 September 2014 to be eligible).
-If your child is a patient there are clinics set up for this on Friday 7 November and Tuesday 18 November 2014.
 Please telephone the practice if you would like an appointment for your child.

 All primary school children will also be offered the vaccine this year at school.